Aircraft On-Board Systems I

 Students will gain the basic knowledge and experience of function and construction of aircraft onboard systems I. The knowledge is necessary for aircraft designing, service and maintenance.

 Basic knowledge of mathematics, differentiation, integral calculus, ordinary differential equations.
-Basic knowledge of fluid flow, equation of continuity, 1st thermodynamic law.
-Basic knowledge of mechanics.
+Basic knowledge of fluid flow, equation of continuity.
+The laws of thermodynamics and fluid mechanics.
+Fundamentals of Electrical engineering.

 Recommended optional programme components

 Letecké předpisy FAR 23/CS 23, FAR 25/CS 25

 J.A.A.: Aircraft general knoledge 1 - Airframes and Systems, Jeppesen Oxford, 2001 (EN)

 I. Moir, A.Seabridge: Design and development of aircraft systems, AIAA, 2004.

 E.Langton, C.Clark, M.Hewitt, L.Richards: Aircraft Fuel Systems, John Wiley & Sons, 2009

 Moir, I., Seabringe, A.: Aircraft systems, John Wiley & Sons, Ltd, 2008